cronelab/bci2000web/README.md

 [![DOI](https://zenodo.org/badge/75337424.svg)](https://zenodo.org/badge/latestdoi/75337424)

-bci2000web
+BCI2000Web
 ===================

-### Cloning/Setup
+###Cloning/Setup

 1. Set up a [BCI2000 user account](http://www.bci2000.org/wiki/index.php/Creating_a_User_Account "Creating a user account") if necessary.

-2. [Checkout a clean BCI2000](http://www.bci2000.org/wiki/index.php/Programming_Howto:SVN_Client_Setup "Programming Howto:SVN Client Setup") to a new directory.
+2. [Checkout a clean copy of the BCI2000 source](http://www.bci2000.org/wiki/index.php/Programming_Howto:SVN_Client_Setup "Programming Howto:SVN Client Setup") to a new directory.
 HEAD is recommended, and should work, but can be unstable.
 The most recent revision this repository has been tested to work with is r4774.
 3. Clone this repo into the same BCI2000 folder

 		cd <BCI2000 Root Directory>